michele-brambilla/parmalgt/README.rst

 Quick start guide.
 ====================

-After you download the source code using the command
+After you download the source code using the commands
 ::

-  clone git@bitbucket.org:dirkhesse/parmalgt.git
+  git clone git@bitbucket.org:dirkhesse/parmalgt.git
+  git submodule init
+  git submodule update

 you want to generate and run the configure script,
 ::